Calvic148/Banking/README (project roadmap).md

 # Banking

+(please view readme in raw format much more legable and organized)

 a small program to simulate  banking on both sides Client/Employee.

 For now it is a comand line program, i will create an GUI later down using JavaFx.